-- 4.1 FR searches can assist in generating potential candidates and investigative leads for the identification of unidentified remains or connecting decedents to image galleries but, for the FR systems to operate properly, the images submitted must meet certain criteria.
-This guide provides an overview of the optimal processes and techniques for the capture of postmortem facial images of human remains to maximize their utility in automated FR searches and manual facial image comparisons. - 4.2 This guide is intended to supplement internal, agency-specific postmortem examination procedures and forensic autopsy performance standards that medical examiners and coroners (ME/C) must meet for accreditation in the United States.
+4.1 FR searches can assist in generating potential candidates and investigative leads for the identification of unidentified remains or connecting decedents to image galleries.
+For the FR systems to operate properly, the images submitted must meet certain criteria.
+This guide provides an overview of the optimal processes and techniques for the capture of postmortem facial images of human remains to maximize their utility in automated FR searches and manual facial image comparisons.

+4.2 This guide is intended to supplement internal, agency-specific postmortem examination procedures and forensic autopsy performance standards that medical examiners and coroners (ME/C) must meet for accreditation in the United States.

-5. Significance and Use
+36 5.
+Significance and Use

-5.1 Protocols for photographing a decedent's face at autopsy for identification purposes do not always result in the capture of facial images that can be used for automated FR searches or manual facial comparisons.
-It is not always feasible to collect fingerprints from decedents (for example, in disaster situations or when a decedent is in a state of advanced decomposition), and radiograph (medical or dental) comparison requires at least a presumptive identification of remains so appropriate comparative antemortem radiographs can be obtained to confirm the identification.
-If the decedent's DNA or appropriate family reference DNA profiles are not already stored within a DNA repository (for example, the FBI's CODIS), a DNA association will also require the presumptive identification of a decedent to ensure that appropriate samples are collected for comparison/association.
+5.1 Protocols for photographing a decedent's face at autopsy for identification 37 purposes do not always result in the capture of facial images that are well suited for 38 automated FR searches or manual facial comparisons.
+It is not always feasible to 39 collect fingerprints from decedents (e.g., in disaster situations or when a decedent is in 40 a state of advanced decomposition), and radiograph (medical or dental) comparison 41 requires at least a presumptive identification of remains so appropriate comparative 42 antemortem radiographs can be obtained to confirm the identification.
+If the decedent's 43 DNA or appropriate family reference DNA profiles are not already stored within a DNA 44 repository (e.g., the FBI's CODIS), a DNA association will also require the presumptive 45 identification of a decedent to ensure that appropriate samples are collected for 46 comparison/association.
+47

-- 5.2 It is advisable to follow the guidelines presented in this guide even when not all facial components are present as even incomplete facial images can assist automated FR and manual facial comparison processes, especially through more accurate recording of minute facial details. - 5.3 For the purpose of facial image capture, there are various perimortem or postmortem conditions or both that can degrade the usability of any facial images captured: - 5.3.1 Presence of trauma (for example, entry/exit wounds, lacerations, bruising, missing components, etc.), - 5.3.2 Obscuring matter (for example, blood, fluids, dirt, debris, hair, clothing accessories, and so forth), and - 5.3.3 Decomposition and other postmortem changes (for example, bloating, mummification, skeletonization, evidence of insect or scavenger activity, etc.). - 5.4 Before any attempt is made to clean or alter the decedent for facial image capture, nationally accepted standards or agency protocols or both should be followed so the alterations do not affect forensic evidence collection, documentation, or chain of custody.
+5.2 It is advisable to follow the guidelines presented in this guide even when not all facial components are present as even incomplete facial images can assist automated FR and manual facial comparison processes, especially through more accurate recording of minute facial details.
+5.3 For the purpose of facial image capture, there are various perimortem or postmortem conditions or both that can degrade the usability of any facial images captured:

+55 5.3.1 Presence of trauma (for example, entry/exit wounds, lacerations, bruising, 56 missing components, etc.),

+57 5.3.2 Obscuring matter (for example, blood, fluids, dirt, debris, hair, clothing 58 accessories, and so forth), and

+59 5.3.3 Decomposition and other postmortem changes (for example, bloating, 60 mummification, skeletonization, evidence of insect or scavenger activity, etc.).

+5.4 Before any attempt is made to clean or alter the decedent for facial image capture, nationally accepted standards, or agency protocols or both should be followed so the alterations do not affect forensic evidence collection, documentation, or chain of custody.

-6. Image Capture
+65 6.
+Image Capture

-- 6.1 Facial Image Capture in a Controlled Environment - 6.1.1 This section addresses the image capture process and techniques as they relate to a controlled environment, such as a morgue, where all or most variables and decisions can be controlled by the photographer, including equipment, the photographic environment (for example, camera position, lighting, distance, background, and resolution), and the pose and positioning of the decedent. - 6.1.2 ME/C and morgue personnel (for example, investigators, autopsy technicians, residents, volunteers, and so forth) should take the following factors into consideration when making decisions for the capture of postmortem facial images, especially when the images are intended to be used for automated FR searches or manual facial comparisons or both.
+66 6.1 Facial Image Capture in a Controlled Environment

+67 6.1.1 This section addresses the image capture process and techniques as they 68 relate to a controlled environment, such as a morgue, where all or most variables and 69 decisions can be controlled by the photographer, including equipment, the photographic 70 environment (e.g., camera position, lighting, distance, background, and resolution), and 71 the pose and positioning of the decedent.

+6.1.2 ME/C and morgue personnel (e.g., investigators, autopsy technicians, residents, volunteers) should take the following factors into consideration when making decisions for the capture of postmortem facial images, especially when the images are

+- intended to be used for automated FR searches or manual facial comparisons or both. - 6.1.3 Recommendations are presented under the assumption that all proper